the-code-haven/angular-temporal/README.md

 public readonly defaultTimezone = computed(() => this.config().defaultTimezone || 'UTC');
 ```

+### More Examples

+We have compiled a comprehensive list of examples and best practices in the [EXAMPLES](EXAMPLES.md) document.

 ## 📚 Why Temporal?

 The Temporal API addresses many problems with JavaScript's built-in `Date` object: